 Working as part of the Ask Us Wirral partnership, we offer a telephone helpline on on 0808 278 7848 (Lines are open between 9.00am - 4.00pm)

-If you are aged 18+, living in or caring for someone on the Wirral, and are looking for free and impartial information and advice on a range of social care and wellbeing issues, our specialist Ask Us Wirral advisors are here to help you.
+If you are aged 18+, living in or caring for someone on the Wirral, and are looking for free and impartial information and advice on a range of issues, our specialist Ask Us Wirral advisors are here to help you.

 Are you confident that you're receiving all of the income, benefits and entitlements available to help you?
 Each year up to £5.5 billion in Pension Credit, Housing Benefit and Council Tax Benefit goes unclaimed by older people.
 Let us help make life easier!

 We have a range of publications, including factsheets, booklets and information guides, that cover the full spectrum of later life issues.

 Some of the issues we can help you with:

 - Community care, including funding issues

 What is Ask Us Wirral?

 Ask Us Wirral is a partnership service delivered by staff and volunteers from Citizens Advice Wirral, Age UK Wirral, Wirral Mencap and Wirral Change.
 In order to ensure that we provide the best possible service to you, your enquiry will be dealt with by the most appropriate person from the relevant organisation.